Nas1010/portfolio/README.md

 # portfolio

 A personal portfolio made using Javascript, HTML and CSS.
-Portfolio

 This is my personal portfolio built using HTML, CSS, and JavaScript.
 It showcases my skills, projects, and experience as a Junior Fullstack Developer.
-This portfolio is designed to be responsive and user-friendly.
+This portfolio is designed to have a minimalist UI.

 # Technologies Used